shaynemeyer/ai-resume-builder/README.md

 - Fix data refresh issue after creating or updating an education.
 - Fix data refresh issue after creating or updating an skill.
 - Add way to go back to dashboard when done.
 "Resume Complete"
+- Bullet points not rendering as html in preview.